ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 #### Impact of Payroll Changes:

 How do changes in payroll from the previous year affect team performance?
 Is there a significant impact of payroll percent change on win-loss records?

-#### Defensive and Offensive Contributions:

-How does a team's payroll allocation to different positions correlate with their win-loss record and playoff success?
-Is there a notable difference in payroll for teams with strong defensive vs. offensive statistics?

 #### Age and Experience Factors: